Datadita93/Bootcamp_Workbooks/README.md

 ## 🧮 Week 1 – Excel

-During Week 1, I developed foundational Excel skills, focusing on data organization and basic calculations.
+During Week 1, I developed foundational Excel skills, focusing on data organization, basic calculations, and visualisation.
 I learned how to:

 - **Create and format tables** to structure data efficiently.
 - **Sort and filter data using dropdown menus** to analyze information quickly.